samsquire/additive-guis/README.md

 ## Tweaking

-If the layout does not look correct - such as spacing is missing, you either:
+If the layout is not how you want it to appear - such as spacing is missing, you either:

-* add classes to fix the spacing issues
+* add more rules to get the layout you want
-* add new rules related to spacing - yet to be implemented
+* add additional classes

 # Example

 You have this set of predicates - a bit like N3 tuples - of how your page should be put together and behave.
-This is a port of the [Bootstrap's Blog example](https://getbootstrap.com/docs/4.0/examples/blog/) as an additive GUI.
+The following is a port of the [Bootstrap's Blog example](https://getbootstrap.com/docs/4.0/examples/blog/) as an additive GUI.
+Please note that the HTML leaf nodes are a temporary solution.
+Ideally these will be React components.

 blog_post.json
 ```